two23three/projectphase1/README.md

-this repository contains the files of the phase 1 project done by Tulley Mwenda the name of the project is Africoins a website that provides basic information about cryptocurrency and trends within a year the project also displays the price of a coin in ksh
+this repository contains the files of the phase 1 project done by Tulley Mwenda the name of the project is Africoins a website that provides basic information about cryptocurrency and trends within a year one can imput the names of any cryptocurrency coin example bitcoin and submit the project also displays the price of a coin in ksh
 ## Data sources
 This project uses two APIs